09 Apr Features and Vortex’s pros

 6.- The masts can be wrapped up in flexible PV solar material to generate electricity in this way as well.

-Although this could indeed be done on very big devices (as the weight ratio of the mast is quite important), it really won’t worth it as the surface that will be well oriented to the sunlight will be minimal, and you will increase its production and maintenance costs.
+Although this could indeed be done on very big devices (as the weight ratio of the mast is quite important), it really won’t be worth it as the surface that will be well oriented to the sunlight will be minimal, and you will increase its production and maintenance costs.
 On small devices, it is just not feasible at all.

 7.- Vortex devices have no gears, shafts, moving parts in contact, nor anything that can suffer friction or wear